vhhdx91/Backtracking/README.md

 # Programming
-This contains the programs that follow the backtracking programming approach
+This contains algorithms that are implemented using various approaches